As a Computer Science major, it’s no surprise that I love to code. However, this wasn’t always the case…

 Scratch as a Powerful Tool

 Scratch is an exceptional drag-and-drop platform for this work, as I realized through becoming a Breakout Mentor.
-It makes the creation of visually intriguing projects easy, as it was designed for beginners to focus less on syntax and more on the fundamentals of programming logic.
+It makes creating visually intriguing projects easy, as it was designed for beginners to focus less on syntax and more on the fundamentals of programming logic.

 The user interface is very intuitive and presented in a very colorful and well-designed way.
-Code blocks are like puzzle pieces, where shapes and colors are intended to suggest how commands should be used in relation to one another.
-Though it is primarily intended for younger students, it is actually quite powerful and allows for an enormous variety of project implementations and, of course, a lot of learning.
-It is impressive to see logical concepts I am familiar with from university level courses presented in a kid-friendly manner.
+Code blocks are like puzzle pieces, where shapes and colors are intended to suggest how commands should be used about one another.
+Though it is primarily intended for younger students, it is quite powerful and allows for an enormous variety of project implementations and, of course, a lot of learning.
+It is impressive to see logical concepts I am familiar with from university-level courses presented in a kid-friendly manner.

 Computer Science as a Creative Outlet

-As a one-on-one mentor for four kids, it is exciting to see them have these revelations and the pride they have in their work.
+As a one-on-one mentor for four kids, it is exciting to see them have these revelations and their pride in their work.

 Balancing Fun and Learning

 Through this process, the learning happens naturally.
-These games always involve movement, repetition, and doing something when objects collide, so often we come back to the same programming logic.
-Students become increasingly comfortable using the fundamentals they continue to encounter and the mentor can introduce new challenges as they are ready.
+These games always involve movement, repetition, and doing something when objects collide, so we often return to the same programming logic.
+Students become increasingly comfortable using the fundamentals they continue to encounter, and the mentor can introduce new challenges as they are ready.

-I continue to be impressed with how quickly students can pick up these logical patterns, and I think the students realize themselves that they are quite capable as well.
-They have a lot of imagination, and together, we are able to develop the power to bring their imagination to life with code.
-It’s confidence-boosting, educational and fun–exactly what any kids learning experience should be.
+I continue to be impressed with how quickly students can pick up these logical patterns, and I think the students realize that they are also quite capable.
+They have a lot of imagination, and together, we can develop the power to bring their imagination to life with code.
+It’s confidence-boosting, educational, and fun–exactly what any kid’s learning experience should be.

 Interested in learning more?
-We are lining up kids to start with a coding mentor in January, so contact us today.
+We are lining up kids to start with a coding mentor, so contact us today.